It is one of the four nitrogenous nucleobases that form the essential components of deoxyribonucleic acid (DNA).

-Thymine is constructed from a specific type of nitrogenous base that serves as the basic base.
+Thymine is constructed from a specific nitrogenous base that serves as the primary base.
 Think of this as the secret ingredient for a particular recipe.
 For example, thymine would have a different nitrogenous base than adenine.

 In addition to this, it also contains a phosphate group and a deoxyribose sugar molecule to complete your recipe.

-It is a heterocyclic, aromatic and organic compound.
-Heterocyclic compounds or “ring structures” are cyclic compounds (the atoms in the compound are connected to form a ring), which have atoms of at least two different elements.
+It is a heterocyclic, aromatic, and organic compound.
+Heterocyclic compounds or “ring structures” are cyclic compounds (the atoms in the compound are connected to form a ring) with traces of at least two different elements.

-The term aromatic describes a molecule that is cyclic and flat, with a ring of resonance bonds, which give stability to the molecule.
-This means that it does not break or react with other substances easily.
+The term aromatic describes a cyclic and flat molecule with a ring of resonance bonds, which give stability to the molecule.
+This means that it does not break or react with other substances efficiently.

 The four DNA bases

-There are four bases that support the formation of DNA.
-They are thymine, adenine, guanine and cytosine and are also known by the acronyms T, A, G and C. These bases attract each other and form specific associations to help the creation of DNA.
+Four bases support the formation of DNA.
+They are thymine, adenine, guanine, and cytosine.
+The acronyms are also known as T, A, G and C. These bases attract each other and form specific associations to help the creation of DNA.

-DNA is a small molecule that is found in every cell of your body and is responsible for writing the genetic information of your body.
+DNA is a small molecule found in every cell of your body and is responsible for writing the genetic information of your body.

-DNA is best visualized when imagining a long, twisted and spiral staircase.
+DNA is best visualized when imagining a long, twisted spiral staircase.
 The internal part of the staircase is built with steps.
-If you visualize the four bases of DNA as rungs that help with the formation of the ladder, you can gain a solid understanding of how the bases hold the DNA structure together .
+If you envision the four bases of DNA as rungs that help form the ladder, you can understand how the bases hold the DNA structure together.

-In the same way that the steps have the responsibility to stabilize the ladder, the bases have the responsibility to stabilize the structure of the DNA.
+In the same way that the steps have the responsibility to stabilize the ladder, the bases have the responsibility to stabilize the DNA structure.

-Thymine is an interesting base because it is the only one of the four bases found exclusively within DNA.
+Thymine is an exciting base because it is the only one of the four bases found exclusively within DNA.